 Unlike complete and removable partial false teeth, implant-supported bridges are not removable.
 Fixed partial dentures restore one or more consecutive missing teeth when strong natural teeth are present on both sides of the missing ones.

 Advantages of fixed partial dentures over removable teeth:

-    Unlike complete dentures that replace all teeth, removable partial dentures (RPD) replace some teeth in a patient’s permanent dentition (set of teeth).
-In addition, an RPD consists of replacement teeth attached to a gum-colored plastic base.
+Unlike complete dentures that replace all teeth, removable partial dentures (RPD) only replace some teeth.
+An RPD consists of replacement teeth attached to a gum-colored plastic base.
 They are built onto a cast metal framework for strength.
-They also restore oral function to its natural look, feel, and mastication.
+They also restore the natural look, feel, and function of your teeth.

-    RPD’s can be removed at-will and replaced easily.
-They are most commonly recommended for patients who cannot get a bridge (fixed partial denture).
+RPD’s can be removed at any time and replaced easily.
+They are most commonly recommended for patients who cannot get a bridge (implant-supported bridge).
 There are two types of RPD’s, including:

 Types of immediate dentures include:

-    Most full dental insurance policies cover up to 50% of the cost of dentures.
+Most full dental insurance policies cover up to 50 percent of the cost of dentures.
 According to Carefree Dental, the cost depends on the chosen type and individual insurance coverage policies:

 |Complete Immediate Dentures||$1475-$3150 (upper or lower, not both)|